-ALDERMAN DAN PLATO Executive Mayor: City of Cape Town
+ALDERMAN PATRICIA DE LILLE Executive Mayor: City of Cape Town

 The IDP will provide the City with a blue print that will determine the developmental path for the City going forward.
-It aims to be responsive, effective, create an environment of economic growth and investment, provide opportunities and improve the quality of life for all citizens of the City of Cape Town.
+It aims to be responsive, effective, creating an environment of economic growth and investment, providing opportunities and improving the quality of life for all citizens of the City of Cape Town.

-MESSAGE FROM THE CITY MANAGER
+MESSAGE FROM The CITY MANAGER

-The IDP is a strategic development plan reviewed annually to guide and strengthen all development planning in a municipal area.
+The Integrated Development Plan (IDP) is a strategic development plan reviewed annually to guide and strengthen all development planning in a municipal area.
 It also informs municipal budgeting and resource allocation as prescribed by the Municipal Systems Act.